okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/email-magic-links-overview/main/index.md

 </div>

 The EVE setting offers a quick way to redirect magic links to your application, but it does require a round trip to the Identity Engine to retrieve the correct URL for the endpoint you have created.
 Unless you are willing to customize the email templates the email authenticator uses, the user receives only Okta-branded emails.

-On the other hand, if your user base is multilingual, the default Okta templates support many languages by default.
-Once you customize an email template, you must create a copy for each language you want to have available.
+If your user base is multilingual, consider that the Okta-branded email templates support many languages by default.
+After you customize an email template, you must create a copy of that template in each language you support.

 #### Using custom email templates